TatianaTylosky/solving-and-preventing-merge-conflicts/guide.md

 ###Prevention by using Best Practices

-1. Pull/fork before you start working
+1. Pull/fork before you start working.

-2. Name your branches properly
+2. Name your branches properly.

-3. Push to develop/preview not master
+3. Always push to develop/preview not master.

-4. Merge early and often
+4. Merge early and often.

-5. Don't panic
+5. Don't panic.

 ### How to make good pull requests

-1. Communicate with the course lead so they know you are about to start working.
+1. Communicate with others and let them know what you are working on.

 2. Fork repository to your personal github